ajcwebdev/dash-transcripts/markdown_files/2023-12-18-dash-investment-foundation-proposed-funding.md

 [28:52] Dash.
 We had to bootstrap value in the coin itself through internal means only.
 We didn't get a bunch of dollars that we can keep people employed with.
 And so that's pretty much the same thing that
 [29:11] venture capital does, is it does help these companies, you know, it provides funding for the developers of these companies to start building value and have -- increase that value.
 And there
 [29:30] is some nuance about how that value is increased.
 I think partly -- there's so much to say about this that I'm stumbling a little bit, but I think it would be difficult for somebody in the community
-[29:45] just to kind of put me down and say, hey, Ryan, are you actually for venture capital or are you against venture capital funding?
+[29:45] just to kind of put me down and say, hey, Rion, are you actually for venture capital or are you against venture capital funding?
 And the nuance is that I think that venture capital activities, [29:58] such as what the DIF is doing, is absolutely crucial to figure out.
 But I'm extremely critical of venture capital in the fiat world and how that's destroying businesses.
 So in any case, [30:12] I'm very, very supportive of this proposal by the DIF.
 And I would love to see it funded, frankly.
 So I just put that out there.
 If anybody's, you know, curious about why, you know, that's I guess
 [30:28] what we can talk about.
 But part of what I wanted to ask Sven about is part of the proposal and a lot of the discussion that I've seen is related to this sentence that -- and maybe you can bring up